Platform

 Code to runtime visibility

-Cloud vulnerability platforms are expected to connect packages, images, workloads, and exposed services instead of leaving teams with isolated scan results.
+Your cloud vulnerability platform should connect packages, images, workloads, and exposed services instead of leaving you with isolated scan results.

 Less noise, better prioritization